Matangi/Maya/M.I.A.: Release

 The film premiered at the 2018 Sundance Film Festival on 21 January 2018.
 The Special Jury Award for the film's category, World Cinema Documentary, was awarded to Loveridge and M.I.A.

 In February, it appeared at the 68th Berlin International Film Festival; in March, the True/False Film Festival in Missouri, CPH:DOX in Denmark, and New Directors/New Films Festival in New York; in April, the San Francisco International Film Festival, BAFICI in Argentina, and Sarasota Film Festival; in May, Maryland Film Festival, Hot Docs Canadian International Documentary Festival in Canada, Los Angeles Asian Pacific Film Festival, Beldocs International Documentary Film Festival in Serbia, Docs Against Gravity in Poland, and Seattle International Film Festival; and in June, the Biografilm Festival in Italy, Beat Film Festival in Russia, Encounters Festival in South Africa, Sydney Film Festival (where it was selected for the official competition), Art Film Fest in Slovakia, and AFI Docs Film Festival.

 On 1 May, M.I.A. reported that she was blocked from boarding a flight in London to Toronto for the Hot Docs Festival, after immigration officials identified a stamp in her passport.
 Festival spokespeople said in a statement that M.I.A.'s representatives were working with authorities to resolve the situation.
 Later, M.I.A. flew to the U.S. and travelled to Canada successfully by land from Buffalo, New York, and attended the festival.

 On 20 June, M.I.A. announced that the film would be theatrically released in the United Kingdom on 21 September 2018 and in the United States on 28 September.
-It will continue to screen at the Melbourne International Film Festival in Australia and Way Out West Festival in Sweden in August 2018.
+It also screened at the Melbourne International Film Festival in Australia and Way Out West Festival in Sweden in August 2018.
 The film was theatrically released in Canada on 5 October 2018.